 The IHC Foundation works to ensure people with an intellectual disability are valued and active members of their communities.
 Originally setup in 1983 as part of IHC NZ Inc., the IHC Foundation was relaunched in 2007 as a separate charitable trust.
 It shares IHC's vision for better lives for people with intellectual disability and their families.
 Funds can be applied for projects that benefit people with intellectual disability, not just those receiving IHC services.
 Visit its website for more information and deadlines.

-The National Foundation for the Deaf promotes the interests of more than 700,000 Deaf and hearing impaired New Zealanders.
+The National Foundation for the Deaf and Hard of Hearing promotes the interests of more than 880,000+ Deaf and hard of hearing New Zealanders.
 The foundation’s trust was set up to invest legacies and investments given to it by the public.
 Trustees meet four times a year to decide how to distribute the money among the many applicants for scholarships, and grants for training and projects.
 Many of the grants are for Deaf and hearing impaired people but some funding is also available for people who work in hearing-related areas.
 Visit its website for more information and deadlines.

 Public Trust - Frozen Funds Charitable Trust